Go to JCI Insight

 Usage Information

-A missense mutation in Muc2 promotes gut microbiome- and metabolome-dependent colitis-associated tumorigenesis
+A missense mutation in Muc2 promotes gut microbiome and metabolome-dependent colitis-associated tumorigenesis

 View: Text | PDF

-Research In-Press Preview Gastroenterology Inflammation
+Research Article Gastroenterology Inflammation

-A missense mutation in Muc2 promotes gut microbiome- and metabolome-dependent colitis-associated tumorigenesis
+A missense mutation in Muc2 promotes gut microbiome and metabolome-dependent colitis-associated tumorigenesis

 • Text